niklas-wortmann/overthinklytics/demo.md

 ## Scenario A — AI Misalignment Debt

 ### Story
-You shipped fast with AI scaffolding a small analytics endpoint and tests.
-A week later, guardrail tests expose a mismatch: the AI treated the reporting window as end-inclusive and counted internal “test” events as billable.
-One test passes that shouldn’t; another fails.
-A quick debug session confirms the off-by-one and filter gap.
-You extract and rename the intent (`isBillableEvent`), fix the predicate (end is exclusive; exclude test/internal), update tests, and commit—the misalignment debt is paid down.

-### What we’ll touch in the repo
-- Kotlin backend: `apps/kotlin-backend/src/main/kotlin/com/overthinklytics/analytics/` (e.g., `AnalyticsController.kt`, `AnalyticsService.kt`)
-- Django backend (Python): `apps/django-backend/django_backend/...`
-- Next.js API (optional): create or use a minimal handler under `apps/overthinklytics/src/app/api/...`
-- Next.js frontend (optional glance): `apps/overthinklytics`
-- Tests per tech:
-  - Kotlin: `apps/kotlin-backend/src/test/kotlin/...`
-  - Django: `apps/django-backend/**/tests.py` or `tests/` package; run via `uv run manage.py test`
-  - Next.js: component/API tests via Vitest/Jest in `apps/overthinklytics/src/**/__tests__/**`
+You had to hit a deadline, so you were a little sloppy on writing tests.
+But after the release you try to make up for it by writing some tests.
+But testing isn't fun, so you decide to have them generated via AI, and while they look fine on the first glance, there are subtle errors that you need to fix.

-### Workflow (step by step) TODO: Add Claude Agent and create Claude Rules
+### Workflow (step by step)

 Kotlin/Spring path
 1) Open the service code
    - Navigate to `apps/kotlin-backend/src/main/kotlin/com/overthinklytics/analytics/service/AnalyticsService.kt`.
    - Use Code Vision/Structure to explain responsibilities.
 2) Ask AI to generate unit tests
-   - Invoke JetBrains AI Assistant on `AnalyticsService` → “Write unit tests… Kotlin + JUnit 5.”
-(TODO check in example test)
+   - Invoke JetBrains AI Assistant on `AnalyticsService` → “Write unit tests… Kotlin + JUnit 5.” (fallback with a failing test is checked in with git tag TODO add name here)
 3) Run and debug
    - Run tests; observe mismatch.
 Debug with breakpoints, Watches, Smart Step Into.
 5) Fix misalignment